Objectives

 ## The history of u can be accessed with the field `state.u_history`.

-For this model we do not need to use ABC (and should not!) because we can evaluate the density of the likelihood function, hence we can sample from the posterior with normal MCMC methods.
+For this model we do not need to use ABC (and should not!) because we can evaluate the likelihood function, hence we can sample from the posterior with standard MCMC methods.
 This allows us to compare the two samples generated in the previous tasks to a sample of the “true posterior”.

 To generate a sample of the true posterior, we first define the posterior function (see Monday excerises):